wildercb/csai/README.md

 ### 3.1 Frontend Components

 #### LandingPage (`src/app/page.js`)
-The main entry point of the application, introducing users to MedServe AI.
+The main entry point of the application, introducing users to Med-friend AI.

 Key features:
 - Responsive design with Material-UI
-- Introduction to MedServe AI capabilities
+- Introduction to Med-friend AI capabilities
 - Options to try the HealthBot or enter the full chat interface

 #### ChatPage (`src/app/chat/page.js`)